3loi/NaturalVoices/README.md

 ---------------------------

 # Running the pipeline
-The code used to generate the labels is located in [pieline_code](https://github.com/3loi/NaturalVoices/blob/main/pipeline_code).
-There are three main steps we used to generate the labels.
+The code used to generate the labels is located in [pipeline_code](https://github.com/3loi/NaturalVoices/blob/main/pipeline_code).
+There are three main steps we used to generate NaturalVoices.

 1. Run the podcast level code
     - This includes models that predict on the whole audio files